ArturPrzybysz/ImageCutter/README.md

 ## How to run
 Execution root is in `src/app.py`.
-Before running it make sure you have all installed packages (see `requirements.txt`) Please remember that this program assumes certain directory structure (see `data` directory)
+Before running it make sure you have installed all needed packages (see `requirements.txt`) Please remember that this program assumes certain directory structure (see `data` directory)